bakatsuyuki/riverpod_sample/README.md

 # riverpod_sample

-It's the current best practice about state management for me.
+It's the current best practice for state management of Flutter for me.
 So I scheduled to maintain this regularly.